Introducing Grid WAR: Rethinking WAR for Starting Pitchers: Introduction

-Think of a starting pitcher's WAR in a complete game as a function $R \mapsto WAR(R)$ of the number of runs allowed in that game.
-We expect $WAR$ to be a decreasing function, because allowing more runs in a game should correspond to fewer wins above replacement.
-Additionally, we expect $WAR$ to be a \textit{convex} function, whose second derivative is positive.
-In other words, as $R$ increases, we expect the relative impact of allowing an extra run, given by $WAR(R+1) - WAR(R)$, to decrease.
-Concretely, allowing 2 runs instead of 1 should have a much steeper dropoff in $WAR$ than allowing 7 runs instead of 6.
-Again, we expect this because ``\textit{you can only lose a game once}'' and ``\textit{not all runs have the same value}''.
-If a pitcher allows 6 runs, he has essentially already lost his team the game, so allowing an extra run to make this total 7 shouldn't have a massive difference in a pitcher's $WAR$ during that game.
-Conversely, if a pitcher allows 1 run, the marginal impact of allowing an extra run to make this total 2 is much larger.
+Since a starting pitcher's game-by-game variability is not entirely due to chance, averaging pitcher performance across games is \textit{wrong}, specifically because \textit{not all runs have the same value} within each game.
+To understand this, think of a starting pitcher's $\WAR$ in a single game as a function $R \mapsto \WAR(R)$ where $R$ is the number of runs allowed in that game.\footnote{ As we will discuss in Section~\ref{sec:def_grid_war}, think of game $\WAR$ as measuring a context-neutral version of win probability added derived only from a pitcher's performance, invariant to factors outside of his control (e.g., his team's batting).
+This is very different from the usual win-probability-added calculation, which is completely dependent on the starting pitcher's team's offense. } We expect $\WAR$ to be a decreasing function of $R$ because allowing more runs in a game should correspond to fewer wins above replacement.
+Additionally, we expect $\WAR$ to be a \textit{convex} function in $R$ (i.e. its second derivative is positive.)
+As $R$ increases, we expect the relative impact of allowing an extra run, given by $\WAR(R+1) - \WAR(R)$, to decrease.
+For instance, allowing two runs instead of one should have a much steeper drop off in $\WAR$ than allowing eight runs instead of seven.\footnote{ Because \textit{you can only lose a game once}. } Therefore, by Jensen's inequality,

-Because we expect $WAR$ to be a convex function, Jensen's inequality tells us that averaging a pitcher's performance undervalues his contributions.
-Specifically, thinking of a pitcher's number of runs allowed in a complete game as a random variable $R$, Jensen's inequality says

-Traditional methods for computing WAR are reminiscent of the left side of Equation \ref{eqn:wjensen1} -- average a pitcher's performance, and then compute his WAR.
-In this paper, we devise a WAR metric reminiscent of the right side of Equation \ref{eqn:wjensen1} -- compute the WAR of each of a pitcher's individual games, and then average.
-By Equation \ref{eqn:wjensen1}, traditional metrics for computing WAR undervalue the contributions of many starting pitchers.
-On the other hand, in accounting for the convexity of WAR, our method allows us to more accurately value a pitcher's contributions to winning baseball games.
+Traditional methods for computing $\WAR$ are reminiscent of the left side of Equation \eqref{eqn:wjensen1}: first average a pitcher's performance, then compute his $\WAR$ from the resulting average scaled by the number of innings pitched.
+Averaging weighs each run allowed equally, causing a pitcher's ``blow-up'' games to unfairly dilute the value of high quality performances.
+Because winning a baseball game is defined by the runs allowed during a game, $\WAR$ should look like the right side of Equation \eqref{eqn:wjensen1} -- compute the $\WAR$ of each of a pitcher's individual games, and then aggregate.
+Crucially, these quantities are not the same.